ArthurVanRemoortel/Sign-Language-Learning-Tool/README.md

 # Running the AI notebooks
 I have included the notebooks that I have been using to develop the AI component of the system to use them.
 Follow these steps.
-1. Complete step 1, 2, 3 of the [manual installation section.](#Manually)
+1. Complete steps 1, 2, 3 of the [manual installation section.](#Manually)
 2. `> pip install jupyter`
 3. Some scripts will also require `ffmpeg` to be installed on your system.

 ## Acquiring data
 Using the notebooks will require some video data to train on.
 You can provide your own or contact me for the data I have been using.

-## Data preparation
-The `sl_ai/process_videos.py` script can be used to convert raw video footage into something more usable.
-This script resize the videos and some additional processing.

 ## Commands
-- `python manage.py sync_roles`
+- `python manage.py sync_roles` Creates/Sync user roles.
-- `python manage.py loaddad`
-- `python manage.py loaddata sign_language_app/fixtures/seed.yaml`
+- `python manage.py loaddata sign_language_app/fixtures/seed.yaml` Seeds the database with some test data.